melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 ##  <a name="Problems"></a> Problems
 ### <a name="Problem-with-DigitalToggle-Arduino-Library"></a> Problem with DigitalToggle Arduino Library
-If you use ARTe application from **work** directory in this repo, you can skip these instructions.
+If you use ARTe application from **work** directory in this repo, you can skip these instructions because the library [DigitalToggle.zip](./Arte/DigitalToggle.zip) is updated.
 ARTe is an extension of an Arduino version so you may encounter compilation errors when using some Arduino libraries.
 Compilation errors may occur when using the Arduino DigitalToggle library.
 You should edit a file in order to use the library properly.
 Follow the steps below:
 1. Download the file DigitalToggle.zip from Official Arduino Site (https://playground.arduino.cc/Code/DigitalToggle)
 2. Before importing the library through the Arduino IDE, you must unzip the DigitalToggle.zip file and open the DigitalToggle.h file